Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Datasets

 \subsection{xBD}

-We use the xBD dataset \citep{xBDdataset} in this study for disaster damage detection and classification tasks.
-The xBD dataset is a large-scale building damage dataset that publicly available by providing high-resolution (0.8 m/pixel) satellite imagery with building segmentation and damage level labels.
-The xBD dataset provides geo-registered pairs of pre- and post-disaster images collected from 19 disaster events such as hurricanes and floods with an image size of 1024 x 1024 pixels.
-The dataset uses polygons to represent building segments and provides four damage categories---no damage, minor damage, major damage and destroyed---for each building.
-We make use of the tier 1 and tier 3 data partitions where the labels are available.
-Using stratified sampling based on the damage class distribution, 10\% of this data is kept aside for validation, and another 10\% for the final testing purpose.
+This work uses the xBD dataset \citep{xBDdataset} for disaster damage detection and classification tasks.
+The xBD dataset is a large-scale building damage dataset that publicly offers high-resolution (0.8 m/pixel) satellite imagery with building segmentation and damage level labels.
+The xBD dataset provides images paired from pre- and post-disaster images collected from 19 disaster events such as floods and earthquakes with an image size of 1,024 $\times$ 1,024 pixels.
+The dataset uses polygons to represent building instances and provides four damage categories --- no damage, minor damage, major damage and destroyed --- for each building.
+As described in Table \ref{class_description}, the minor damage pixels represent visible roof cracks or partially burnt structures while the major damage represents partial wall, roof collapse or structure surrounded by water.
+The destroyed label mean that the building structure has completely collapsed, scroched or is no longer present.
+The work makes use of the tier 1 and tier 3 data partitions where the labels are available.
+Using stratified sampling based on the damage class distribution, 10\% of this data is kept aside for validation, and another 10\% for final testing.
 The rest of the data is used for training the model.